Sign In / Sign Out

 PFx includes workshops on preparing curriculum vitae (CV) and résumé.
 Students create/edit their documents, seek feedback from two faculty mentors, and revise to reflect feedback.

-Students complete one in-person professional development workshop each semester to prepare them for the job search, build skills, and to encourage networking.
+Students complete one in-person professional development workshop to prepare them for the job search, build skills, and to encourage networking.
 Students can also apply for a career development allowance.
 They will propose and participate in internship related activities to enhance their career aspirations.
 Proposed activities can include, but are not limited to, a series of in-person informational interviews or participation in a half-day long set of activities with a self-identified nonacademic mentor at the mentor’s place of employment.
 These on-site activities would be similar in nature to a job shadow program.
 During an on-site visitation, the PFx student will also provide a talk about the value of their research to the given field or industry.